 17. The final eight holes of the Old Course at Nefyn Golf Club, are laid out on a narrow strip of land projecting into the Irish Sea, with sheer cliffs to each side.

-18. Links courses don’t have to be besides the seaside, at the Llandrindod Wells ‘upland links’ golf course, traditional coastal features – such as natural hazards and firm, quick draining turf – sit high on a hill.
-Keep your eyes peeled for the forked tails of Red Kites ¬– Mid Wales’ iconic bird of prey.
+18. Links courses don’t have to be besides the seaside.
+At the Llandrindod Wells Golf Club, traditional coastal features such as natural hazards and firm, quick draining turf, sit high on a hill.
+Keep your eyes peeled for the forked tails of Red Kites, Mid Wales’ iconic bird of prey.